brary17/brary17/README.md

 ---

 <h2 id="about-me">🔍 About Me</h2>
 Hi!
 I’m Braxton Geary, a Computer Science researcher passionate about advancing **Artificial Intelligence** and **Reinforcement Learning**.
 My work focuses on creating intelligent systems that make decisions under uncertainty, with applications in robotics, multi-agent systems, and energy-efficient transportation.

 I’m currently completing my **MS in Computer Science** at Utah State University and applying to PhD programs, where I hope to deepen my research in decision-making algorithms and multi-agent collaboration.
 I’m always eager to collaborate on innovative projects that push the boundaries of AI and its real-world impact.

+I love learning and trying new things!
+Several months ago I switched to Linux (Ubuntu) because a certain OS deleted all my college notes and I wanted to learn more about computers.
+At the beginning of this year (2025), I switched from Ubuntu to Arch Linux to dive further into the nitty-gritty of what goes on in a computer.
+I've loved it and don't plan on going back anytime soon!
+As an added perk, I can now use the holy mantra of all Arch users ("BTW, I use Arch")

 ---